Dean Macey

 Dean Macey (born 12 December 1977) is an English athlete from Canvey Island.
 He is best known for competing in the decathlon, which he did from 1995 to 2008, winning the Commonwealth Games decathlon, two World Championship medals, as well as twice finishing fourth in the Olympic Games.
 Retiring from decathlon due to injury, he competed in the bobsleigh between 2008 and 2010.

 A popular media figure during and after his athletics career, he is a keen angler and has presented an angling television series "On Coarse" for the Discovery Channel, and "Fishing Allstars" on ITV4.
 He has also set a record time (0:56) on the Total Wipeout Qualifier.

+After his athletics and bobsleigh careers being a keen Angler he went on to make a series of fishing videos on YouTube and was sponsored by Guru.

 Track and Field career

 Macey was born in Rochford, Essex.
 He started out in athletics as a high jumper, triple jumper and javelin thrower but graduated up through the octathlon to settle on the decathlon.
 He was also on the books of Arsenal as a youngster but gave up football to train for the World Junior Championships in 1995.
 Macey's major breakthrough was when he won silver medal at the 1999 World Championships in Athletics in the Olympic Stadium, Seville, Spain with a personal best of 8556 points finishing behind gold medallist Tomáš Dvořák of the Czech Republic.
 Macey was the inaugural winner of BBC Sports Personality of the Year Young Personality in 1999.

 The following year at the 2000 Summer Olympics, Sydney, Australia, after an injury ravaged year, Macey recorded another personal best score of 8567 points but could only finish fourth.
 The title was won by Estonian, Erki Nool but only after an appeal when earlier in the day the referee overruled his field judges and ruled out Erki's discus throw of 43.66 metres.
 The appeal was successful and the Estonian took gold ahead of the Czech, Roman Šebrle and American Chris Huffins.

 Macey was back amongst the medals at the 2001 World Championships in the Commonwealth Stadium, Edmonton, Alberta, Canada, improving on his personal best yet again, with 8603 points finishing with the bronze medal, once again behind Tomáš Dvořák (gold medal), and Erki Nool (silver medal).

 Injuries forced Macey to miss the 2002 Commonwealth Games, held at the City of Manchester Stadium, Manchester, England and all other major competitions until making his comeback at Hexham, England, July 2004.
 He worked for BBC TV during the Commonwealth Games.

 His score in Hexham of 7842 points was, purposely, just enough to meet the B qualifying standard of 7700 for the upcoming Summer Olympic Games.